 - ORASES may immediately terminate this Policy if Client’s use of the Services results in, or is the subject of, legal action or threatened or proposed legal action, against ORASES or any of its affiliates or partners, without consideration for whether such legal action or threatened or proposed legal action is eventually determined to be with or without merit;

-- ORASES may immediately terminate this Policy for any violation of the Client Usage Policy.
+- If any violation of the Client Usage Policy occurs, ORASES may immediately terminate this Policy.

 - In the event that this Policy is terminated, ORASES will not transfer Client’s website content.
 Moving its website off of the ORASES shared hosting servers is Client’s responsibility.